Martialhimanshu/Motion-Detector-camera/README.md

 # Motion-Detection
-An application for motion detection using any camera device and analysis of output data using plot and CSV file
+An application using python programming concept for motion detection using any camera device and analysis of output data using plot and CSV file

 Interpreter: Python 3.6.2
 features: 1.
 Can detect any type of motion around the environment